thirtythreeforty/neolink/README.md

 6. Connect your NVR software to Neolink's RTSP server.
    The default URL is `rtsp://127.0.0.1:8554/your_camera_name` if you're running it on the same computer.
    If you run it on a different server, you may need to open firewall ports.
+   See the "Viewing" section below for more troubleshooting.

 [gstreamer]: https://gstreamer.freedesktop.org/documentation/installing/index.html
 [ci-download]: https://github.com/thirtythreeforty/neolink/actions?query=branch%3Amaster